Code-Institute-Submissions/music-band/README.md

 - *Why* am I going to this website and what reason would I have to go there?
 - *What* information should I expect to find?
-- *When* I first load the website, how likely am I to stay, does the inital first paint grab my attention?
+- *When* I first load the website, how likely am I to stay, does the initial first paint grab my attention?
 - *Can* I get to where I want to go easily and at a glance figure out how to get there?
 - *Does* the website contain common features I'd expect to find on any other music bands website?
-- *Did* the website fulfill my expections and needs?
+- *Did* the website fulfil my expectations and needs?

 To answer these questions I first browsed a number of high profile music band websites to look for common patterns and features and how they applied to different screen sizes.
 I also browsed on awwwards.com to get an understanding of the kind of layouts that were common in a music category.
 I also had to take into consideration that not using any JavaScipt would affect how content could be presented and find solutions to issues such as mobile navigation.